giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 - `--cluster-version` (optional) - Version of `cluster-openstack` helm chart to use.
 If not provided, the latest version will be used.
 - `--default-apps-version` (optional) - Version of `default-apps-openstack` helm chart to use.
 If not provided, the latest version will be used.
 - `--dns-nameservers` (optional) - A list of DNS nameservers to be used to resolve external names.
-- `--enable-oidc` (optional) - If `true`, the control plane will be configured to accept OIDC-based authentication and Dex will be deployed in the workload cluster to authenticate with.

 ## Examples